 What’s Wrong with Organizational Structure – Out of the Crisis Series Part 2

-Beneath the tragedy of lost and disrupted lives and the domino effect of economic hardship, the COVID-19 crisis is revealing an organizational crisis.
-Many more crises will inevitably continue to plague the world going forward, perhaps with increasing frequency, and so it is vital to understand much better the underlying organizational paradigm and organizational structure that this crisis is highlighting so violently.
+Beneath the tragedy of lost and disrupted lives and the domino effect of economic hardship, the COVID-19 crisis revealed an organizational crisis.
+Many more crises have and will inevitably continue to plague the world going forward, perhaps with increasing frequency, and so it is vital to understand much better the underlying organizational paradigm and organizational structure that these crises are highlighting so violently.

-The virus itself is less deadly than other forms of virus the world has battled with and yet the chaos and disruption is unprecedented.
-This is because COVID-19 has sparked an organizational crisis, revealing the difficulty that decision-makers experience in interpreting and responding at speed to complex phenomena.
+This COVID-19 crisis revealed the difficulty that decision-makers experienced in interpreting and responding at speed to complex phenomena.
 The crisis that the COVID-19 virus triggered, in large part, was due to the inability to activate a supply chain that would provide sufficient capacity in terms of ventilators, intensive care and medical equipment and staff necessary to deal with the number of cases requiring urgent care simultaneously.
-To emerge from such a crisis and avoid its repetition, we must understand how to make and do more with the resources we have available and how to do so reliably and with sufficient speed.
+To avoid a repetition of this, we must understand how to make and do more with the resources we have available and how to do so reliably and with sufficient speed.
 This is precisely the realm of a body of systemic management knowledge and practice called the Theory of Constraints.

 There is no such thing in our human existence as infinite capacity and it would be foolish to suggest there is.
 However, we do not need to accept the inevitability of a tragic lack of necessary capacity when there is a systemic science and method for achieving fundamentally more with what we have.